 Weather is life

-My father, an avid outdoorsman, paid close attention to it.
+My father, an avid outdoorsman, paid close attention to the weather.
 He learned from his parents and the logs of his grandfather, who was a lighthouse keeper on Seguin Island, just how crazy the weather could get.
 The barometer in the house was checked every morning and night.
 He listened to local radio all day and watched the 6 o’clock news for updates.
 If by chance he missed the television broadcast, the NOAA weather radio was turned on to get the latest forecast and bulletin information.
-He respected the weather and how dangerous it could get while on a boat or out in the woods.
+He respected the weather and how dangerous it could be on a boat or in the woods.
 All of this was instilled in me as a child growing up in the 1970s.
 It was important to stay updated because the forecast could change quickly.

-Hello busted forecast.
+Hello, busted forecast.

 I stayed home from work on a day in December 2011 as my daughters were called off from school for what was supposed to be a 6-12” snow event, which didn’t happen.
 I was livid.
 I burned my Boxing Day off from work, my last day of paid vacation of the year, for what ended up being flurries.